Raushancreation1/Git_code/README.txt

 6. `git re --cached <file>` -> moves file back from staging area to Working area

 7. `commit` -> commit is a particular version of the project.
 It captures a snapshot of the project`s staged changes and creates a version out of it.

+8. 'git commit' -> registers stagin changes to a commit

+9. ` git log ` -> list downs all the commit of the repository. if you want to exit out of git log prompt press `q`.

+10. `git restore <file> ` -> it removes all files changes froms the staging area to be committed. this can be useful, if we did some dirty piece of code and now no more want it.
+Instead of deleting every change line by line, we can restore it or can you say restore last clean version of the file.

+11. `git restore --staged <file>` -> it removes file from changs from staging area to the Working area. this only works if changes are in your staging area